Learn where, when, and who is capturing data with your survey.

 If you want to know when the data was captured, you will need to add a new type of question to your survey spreadsheet.
 This question will not be visible to the end user.
 The XLSForm specification describes it as part of the metadata section of your survey and it is called start.

 You can add this question anywhere in your survey.
 Again, the question will not appear in your form, but the Survey123 field app will capture the time when the user started the survey, and that information will be persisted when submitted.
 If you use the question type end, you'll also capture when the user finished the survey.
 Having both can be useful if you want to measure how much time it took to fill out the form.

 When using the start and end type of questions, your feature layer will immediately become time-aware.
 Load your survey data into Map Viewer in your browser, and a slider bar at the bottom of the viewer allows you to animate data over time.

 Who is capturing data?

 When editor tracking of a feature layer is enabled, you'll always know who is submitting forms.

-Editor tracking automatically stores the user name used to sign in to the Survey123 field app as a new attribute in survey entries.
-To view this information, view the Results Window in the Survey123 website.
+Editor tracking automatically stores the username used to sign in to the Survey123 field app as a new attribute in survey entries.
+You can view this information on the Data tab in the Survey123 website.
 In the table of results, click the Plus button and select the editor tracking fields to display.
 The Creator field shows you who submitted a particular record.

 If someone in your organization were to edit the data submitted after the fact, the Editor field would reflect the name of that person as well.
 You'll know who captured the data in the field and who, if anyone, edited the data once submitted.
 The EditDate field also appears automatically and references the time when the data was edited.

 If you want to capture the email address of the person who submitted the data, you can also add a question of type email to your form as described in XLSForm essentials.